 Non-accrual investments: Management reviews all loans that become 90 days or more past due, or when there is reasonable doubt that principal or interest will be collected, for possible placement on non-accrual status.
 When the Company otherwise does not expect the borrower to be able to service its debt and other obligations, the Company will place the loan on non-accrual status and will generally cease recognizing interest income and PIK interest on that loan for financial reporting purposes.
 Interest payments received on non-accrual loans may be recognized as income or applied to principal depending upon management's judgment.
 The Company writes off any previously accrued and uncollected interest when it is determined that interest is no longer considered collectible.
-The Company may elect to cease accruing PIK interest and continue accruing interest income in cases where a loan is currently paying its interest but, in management's judgment, there is a reasonable likelihood of principal loss on the loan.
 Non-accrual loans are returned to accrual status when the borrower's financial condition improves such that management believes current interest and principal payments are expected to be collected.

-Gains and losses on investment sales and paydowns: Realized gains and losses on investments are recognized using the specific identification method.
+Gains and losses on investment sales: Realized gains and losses on investments are recognized using the specific identification method.